 - Many disaster recovery audit checklists include the need for a “crisis media kit.”
 This is a good idea if you believe you’ll need to send out a press release or other urgent communications.

 - Don’t put this off.
 Nobody wants to be writing a press release after a disaster has just devastated the business.
 Have one pre-written, templated and ready to blast when needed.
 (If you’ve done your job creating a disaster recovery plan, then you already know what this release will need to say – almost regardless of what kind of disaster you’re facing.)

-9. Constantly reevaluate.
+15. Constantly reevaluate.